 Pick the Best Time to Visit the Monument

-Agra is situated in a dry and subtropical climatic zone with hot and dry climate during summer.
-Usually, temperature from April-June can reach over 50°C. Tourists may be more susceptible to getting heat strokes and desiccation problems during this time.
+Agra is situated in a dry and subtropical climatic zone with a hot and dry climate during summer.
+Usually, temperatures from April-June can reach over 50°C. Tourists may be more susceptible to getting heat strokes and desiccation problems during this time.

 The ideal time of the year to visit the Taj Mahal is in winter (October-February).
 The skies are clear and the weather is perfectly comfortable for visitors.
 For people planning a Taj Mahal Pre-Wedding Photoshoot this time of the year is the best.